Playbooks Integrations

 Portal Data Available to Playbooks

-• Meeting ID and metadata
+• Meeting ID and metadata (title, dates, type)

-• Advisor information
+• Meeting owner (advisor) information

-• Meeting type and category
+• Theme and customer category

 Security and Permissions